crazzfeng/sendcloud-docs/reference/sms/smshook.md

 ## Usage Method

 * Users write an HTTP service to process events, parse data, and expose a URL
-* Choose interested events in **【SMS and Voice SMS】-【Settings】-【SMSHook】** and configure the URL
+* Choose interested events in **【SMSHook】** and configure the URL

 > **Note:** SendCloud will test the user's URL to ensure the HTTP service responds to GET/POST requests and returns HTTP status code 200.

 ## Signature Verification

-To ensure that messages are sent from SendCloud, you can choose to verify the source of the POST data.
+To ensure that messages are sent from Aurora SendCloud, you can choose to verify the source of the POST data.
 (You can also parse POST data without authentication).

 Authentication method:

-* Acquire `APP KEY` in **【SMS and Voice SMS】- 【Delivery Settings】-【SMSHook】**
+* Acquire `APP KEY` in **【SMSHook】**
 * Parse `token`, `timestamp`, and `signature` from POST data
 * Generate a signature using `APP KEY`, `token`, and `timestamp`; compare it with the `signature` in POST data (signature algorithm: [SHA256](http://en.wikipedia.org/wiki/SHA-2))